-The Alliance Française of Bombay is a local NGO part of an international network and working under a triple umbrella : the French Foreign Affair Ministry, the Alliance Française Foundation in Paris and an Indian board.
+The Alliance Française of Bombay is a Non Profit Educational and Cultural Institute (Registered Trust with the Charity Commissioner of Maharashtra).
+The Institute is part of an international network and works under a triple umbrella : the French Foreign Affair Ministry, the Alliance Française Foundation in Paris and an Indian board.

 Established in Mumbai since 1938, the Alliance Française de Bombay has evolved in sync with the geographical and cultural expansion of the city.
 It has opened, in the last few years no less than nine centres for its language courses in different locations of the ‘Maximum City’, catering more than 4000 students each year.
 Its head quarters have remained in south Mumbai, the historical and administrative heart of the city, but its classes have spread all over the city.

 Collaborating closely with the other prestigious cultural centers, the Alliance Française seeks to promote cultural exchanges between France and India, to initiate a dialogue of ideas and debates through contemporary creation that is accessible to all.

 Thanks to its diverse activities, the Alliance Française is the gateway to Europe and all French speaking countries and their cultures.

 The Alliance Française de Bombay is composed of a cultural department and an academic department.